electrafrost/tax-residency-to-network-residency/README.md

 # From Tax Residency to Network Residency

-A strategic position paper on the tax jurisdictional development path of network societies. (draft summary)
+A strategic position paper on the tax jurisdictional development path of network societies.

+*Full paper to be published May 2026.
+This is a summary of the core argument.*

 ## Thesis